 Think about how many years you’ve been sitting at a computer desk for 40 hours per week.
 Healing our chronic pain, that’s caused by sitting at a computer, is a long and complex process.
 We’ll need to approach it from many different angles.
 The first step towards improving your posture is to increase your body awareness.

 Good posture is important.
 Before we can have posture that is right, we need know what we are doing wrong.
 Posture can be a way that we sit, stand, and even lay down to sleep.
 It’s not so much the position we are in, but how long we are in that same position.
-That is why I chose to sit and stand, switching often, throughout my workday.
+That is why I make sure to take plenty of breaks at work.
+When I return from my break, I sit and stand, switching often, multiple times throughout my workday.

 Maintaining good posture is important.
 It can affect our overall well-being in a big way.
 Bad posture affects us physically, as well as mentally.
 I’m very interested in the direct connection between physical, mental, and emotional stress.
 I’ll get more into this in another article.